andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 accompanied by a link to a post from the American Dance Festival with the headline
 <a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*"Audition Opportunity for NC-based Performers"*</a>.

 Huh?
 An audition opportunity?
-Why on earth would she send me this?
+Why on earth would she send me an audition opportunity?
 I skeptically click the link.

 <div class="text-muted fst-italic mx-3 mb-3">
 "In honor of the ADF’s decade of collaborating with the Nasher Museum of Art, it